 Resource Manager is an Oracle Cloud Infrastructure service that allows you to automate the process of provisioning your Oracle Cloud Infrastructure resources.
-It helps you install, configure, and manage resources using the "infrastructure-as-code" model.
+Using Terraform, Resource Manager helps you install, configure, and manage resources through the "infrastructure-as-code" model.

 Resource Manager is not available in Oracle Cloud Infrastructure Government Cloud.

 A Terraform configuration codifies your infrastructure in declarative configuration files.
 Resource Manager allows you to share and manage infrastructure configurations and state files across multiple teams and platforms.
 This infrastructure management can't be done with local Terraform installations and Oracle Terraform modules alone.
 For more information about the Oracle Cloud Infrastructure Terraform provider, see Terraform Provider.
 For a general introduction to Terraform and the "infrastructure-as-code" model, see https://www.terraform.io.

 Following are brief descriptions of key concepts and the main components of Resource Manager.

 - A set of one or more Terraform configuration files that codify your infrastructure.
 Use your configuration to specify the Oracle Cloud Infrastructure resources in a given stack.
 For example, specify resource metadata, data source definitions, and variable declarations.
 Each Terraform configuration file is either HashiCorp Configuration Language (HCL) format or JSON format, as indicated by the file's extension (either

 - For example configuration files, see Terraform provider examples.
 For more information, see Terraform Configurations for Resource Manager and Writing Terraform Configurations; see also Hashicorp: Configuration.